-Because as we start school, it is difficult to ensure that crowding is easily minimized, school principals have worked with staff to have students bring what they need for the day and keep school supplies and textbooks in their backpacks or in storage solutions proposed by classroom teachers to minimize locker visits or the need to go to cubbies and coat hooks.
+As we began school, it was difficult to ensure that crowding was easily minimized, so school principals have worked with staff to have students bring what they need for the day and keep school supplies and textbooks in their backpacks or in storage solutions proposed by classroom teachers to minimize locker visits or the need to go to cubbies and coat hooks.
+As we continue to live our health measures, some school principals were able to use their coat hooks and lockers by adhering to health guidelines for maintaining physical distances of 2m or more, mitigating risks by also wearing masks and sanitizing, and by controlling the number of students in the hallway at one time.
+We continue to support teachers to direct the best way to store items, in consultation with the school principal.